ardesai/sanjeevani/README.md

  1. Average Word Types - average of all the word types for that participant
  2. Average Word Tokens - average of all the word tokens for that participant

-An example output spreadsheet should look like:
+An example output spreadsheet for `less than 4` should look like:
 <img src="images/tab-1.png" alt="tab-1" width="900">
+An example output spreadsheet for `4 and more` should look like:
 <img src="images/tab-2.png" alt="tab-1" width="900">

 #### Word Lists
-IN PROGRESS
+*IN PROGRESS*

 ## Contact
 If you have any issue running this tool and you couldn't resolve with this documentation,